VinitKumar01/2025-Daily-Code-Logs/README.md

 16-6-2025 || Learnt about ASGs in AWS also initialzed bolt for mobile apps project (done basic backend and database setup).

 17-6-2025 || Added clerk authentication to the bolt for mobile apps project.

+18-6-2025 || Added sidebar, theming and other frontend changes to the bolt for mobile apps project.